Redesign of library guides website

 Redesigned desktop guide page

-I then placed breadcrumbs on each page, allowing efficient navigation back to the LibGuides landing page as well as the Main Library home page as just under 50% of users access LibGuides from the main site.
-The third-party template featured a header specific to LibGuides and a smaller banner for the Main Library, allowing navigation to either landing page from here as well.
-I stuck with a left side menu in internal pages for consistent navigation across each page.
+I introduced breadcrumbs to each page, allowing efficient navigation back to the LibGuides home page as well as the Main Library website as nearly 50% of users access LibGuides from here.
+The third-party platform template features broad header for LibGuides and a smaller banner for the Main Library, supporting navigation to either website’s home page.
+I standardized internal navigation with a left sidebar for structural consistency with the Main Library website.

 Styling and Branding